-Piet Mondrian was born Pieter Cornelis Mondriaan, Jr., on March 7, 1872, in Amersfoort, the Netherlands.
-He studied at the Rijksakademie van Beeldende Kunsten, Amsterdam, from 1892 to 1897.
-Until 1908, when he began to take annual trips to Domburg in Zeeland, Mondrian's work was naturalistic—incorporating successive on influences of academic landscape and still-life painting, Dutch Impressionism, and Symbolism.
-In 1909 a major exhibition of his work (with that of Jan Sluijters and Cornelis Spoor) was held at the Stedelijk Museum, Amsterdam, and that same year he joined the Theosophic Society.
-In 1909 and 1910 he experimented with Pointillism and by 1911 had begun to work in a Cubist mode.
-After seeing original Cubist works by Georges Braque and Pablo Picasso at the first Moderne Kunstkring exhibition in 1911 in Amsterdam, Mondrian decided to move to Paris.
-There, from 1912 to 1914, he began to develop an independent abstract style.
+Piet Mondrian was created Pieter Cornelis Mondriaan, Jr., on March 7, 1872, at Amersfoort, the Netherlands.
+Until 1908, when he started to take yearly trips to Domburg at Zeeland, Mondrian's work was pragmatic --integrating sequential on impacts of instructional landscape and still-life painting, Dutch Impressionism, and Symbolism.
+In 1909 a significant exhibition of his job (with this of Jan Sluijters and Cornelis Spoor) was held in the Stedelijk Museum, Amsterdam, and that exact same year he joined the Theosophic Society.
+In 1909 and 1910 he experimented with Pointillism and by 1911 had started to function in a Cubist manner.
+After viewing first Cubist works by Georges Braque and Pablo Picasso in the initial Moderne Kunstkring exhibition in 1911 at Amsterdam, Mondrian chose to proceed to Paris.
+There, from 1912 to 1914, he started to develop a different abstract fashion.